 - You hear the teaching of Jesus and your convicted.

-t.s.: so let me frank with you: which one of these answers clearly applies to you: conviction or offense.
+t.s.: So, which one of these answers clearly applies to you: conviction or offense.

 So, how do you see Jesus?
 What response does he illicit from you?
 Are you offended or convicted.
 (Pause)

 Conclusion: When I was in Cotulla, I thought it would be good to teach who Jesus was.
 As an informal survey, I asked the teens questions about Jesus.
 We went over these questions one by one, out loud.
 One simple question was about his nationality – his ethnicity.
 After some quick, wrong guesses, I said Jesus was Jewish.
-I’m not making this up, but a girl, a sophomore in age, responded in disgust: Oh my God, we worship a Jew!
+At that statement, a girl, I think she was about a freshman or sophomore in age, responded in disgust: Oh my God, we worship a Jew!

 - A Jewish Carpenter crucified for my sins – Scandalous!